theshteves/stevenkneiser.com/blog/liberal-arts.md

 _Where were these interests growing up?_

 **I now embrace Liberal Arts as both less AND more important** than "Technical Arts" (e.g. software, UX design, digital marketing, etc).
-The Technical Arts are more important: young adults need that first taste of success when they practice the crafts of their time (crafts come & go every generation).
-They need a profitable flywheel if they want to fly outside their parents' nest.
+The Technical Arts are more important: young adults need that first taste of success that comes from engaging with the crafts of their time.
+The only problem is that crafts have come & gone every generation since the Industrial Revolution.
+That's a good problem to have.

 Why are these two arts
 <br />even taught in the same years?

-Yet the Technical Arts offer only an antidote to dependency & individualism.
-What about engaging in the awe-inspiring world around us?
-One day--like it or not--we all must graduate to the stage of the Liberal Arts to join those timeless dialogues in a productive way.
+Sure, the Technical Arts offer an antidote to dependency, but what about engaging in the awe-inspiring world around us, with people nothing like us?
+One day--like it or not--we all must graduate to the stage of the Liberal Arts to join those timeless & borderless dialogues (at least productively).

 <br />